rapid-sensemaking-framework/rsf-contactable/README.md

 Supported carrier Contactable implementations so far:
 - [rsf-textable](https://github.com/rapid-sensemaking-framework/rsf-textable): `phone` -> `Textable`, will speak to and listen to someone at a given phone number, via [Twilio](https://www.twilio.com/) APIs
+- [rsf-mattermostable](https://github.com/rapid-sensemaking-framework/rsf-mattermostable): `mattermost` -> `Mattermostable`, will speak and listen to someone at a given username at a given Mattermost server

 ## API